MrRohitOps/Data/README.md

 - 👋 Hi, I’m @Ronit007
 - 👀 I’m interested in DevOps
-- 🌱 I’m currently i am a System Admin at Web Masters LLC
+- 🌱 I’m currently an System Admin at Web Masters LLC
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...